Skip to main content

 Is an MS Degree Right For Me?

-Be sure to do your research by talking to an advisor, reviewing job descriptions, and researching different programs' curricula to find the right degree and program for you.
+Be sure to do your research by talking to an advisor, reviewing job descriptions and researching different programs' curricula to find the right degree and program for you.

 A degree can change your life.
 Find the SNHU master's program that can best help you meet your goals.

-Alexa Gustavsen '21 is a writer at Southern New Hampshire University.
+Alexa Gustavsen '21 is a content facilitator and writer at Southern New Hampshire University.
+Based in New Hampshire, she completed her bachelor's in creative writing and English on campus at NH.
+Currently, she is pursuing her master's in marketing online at the university.
 Connect with her on LinkedIn.

 Explore more content like this article